philomathesinc/coreutils/wc_mugdha/README.md

 #### Issues faced with `os.Open()` option -
 - While trying to calculate word count for every x bytes, the last word gets cut and counted as two different words.

+## Supported functionaly
+* Using `file.Read()` for reading file contents in a fixed size buffer.
+* Counting lines, words and characters for each file and printing them.

+## Unsupported functionaly
+* No flags supported.
+* Doesn't display total of line, word and character count.

+## TODO
+* Fix: Count of words - using wordEnd functionality